expo/expo-exposure-notification/README.md

 If you want to invest time building an Exposure Notification app, you will need to find a public health organization or government to partner with.

-## 👷‍♀️Status

-This version of the Expo Exposure Notification API only supports iOS.
-The Android spec is available but we do not believe it is publicly available to developers yet.
-Please let us know if that changes.

-It is posisble that this API will change some in future versions, in particular, to support iOS and Android more fully.

 ## Requirements